percona/pmm-doc/docs/how-to/troubleshoot.md

 **Solution**

-Set the user ownership on the directory`/srv/grafana/plugins` to `grafana:grafana`.
+Set the ownership on the directory`/srv/grafana/plugins` to `grafana:grafana`.